HadrienG2/phalanstery/README.md

 Debugging and profiling tools are often a sore point of asynchronous tasking libraries, and one area which I would definitely love to explore more.
-Here, what I would envision is an interactive visualization of the asynchronous task dependency graph, akin to what is provided by the LabView IDE from National Instruments.
+Here, what I would envision is an interactive visualization of the asynchronous job dependency graph, akin to what is provided by the LabView IDE from National Instruments.
 This would help a user to pinpoint the exact origin of errors, along with the execution hot spots.

 Asynchronous tasking is also strongly dependent on the availability of nonblocking IO, which is in general a